 No Im afraid this is not on.
 If another person sits in, as a sort of "observer", it becomes a distraction for both the Subject and the hypnotherapist.

 The Subject should neither be inhibited by the presence of another, nor expected to "perform" in some way or other.
-The trance should be a private experience.
+Both the consultation and the trance itself should be private experiences.